hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 # RetroAchievements - setup and use

-[RetroAchievements](https://retroachievements.org/) are similar to XBox achievements or PlayStation trophies, except that they're created and defined by a volunteer community.
+[RetroAchievements](https://retroachievements.org/) are similar to Xbox achievements or PlayStation trophies, except that they're created and defined by a volunteer community.
 Just like other retro consoles, the PSP itself has no native concept of achievement/trophies.
 However, this can be added with emulation!

 Not only achievements are supported, but also global leaderboards in games that have scores or times.